We invite you to join us in learning, amplifying, and taking action about the MMIW/R/P crisis.

 These resources, which include educational materials, support networks, and advocacy organizations, seek to empower individuals and communities while protecting the rights and dignity of Native American victims and survivors.

-An ongoing list of local actions that have been enunciated by our on-the-ground partners, as well as broader actions that can be taken to help bring attention, advocacy, and one day, an end to the crisis of Missing and Murdered Indigenous Women, Girls and Relatives.
+This is an ongoing and frequently updated list of actions in the United States identified by our on-the-ground partners, as well as broader actions that can be taken to help bring attention, advocacy, and one day, an end to the crisis of Missing and Murdered Indigenous Women, Relatives, and People.

 COLORADO